mkner/robo-pid/docs/index.rst

 The controller implements timestep integration that is designed to be used in discretized time regulators.

 **Basic PID** has proven to be a tested, and reliable PID controller.
-It has been used, for example, with mobile robotic systems for LVC (linear velocity control) for wheels, LVDR (lateral velocity differential regulator) and ADVR (angular differential velocity regulator) for tracking a heading angle with differential drive robots using typical motion control input signals for linear & angular velocities.
+It has been used, for example, with mobile robotic systems for LVC (Linear Velocity Control) for regulating wheel velocities, LVDR (Lateral Velocity Differential Regulator) for keeping the wheel velocities in sync for differential drive mobile robots when traversing a straight path and ADVR (Angular Differential Velocity Regulator) for tracking a heading angle using typical motion control input signals (v,w) for linear & angular velocities.

 It supports 2 modes of operation:  Integrative and Iterative